isagaco/cordova-plugin-googlemaps-2/README.md

   ```

 ### iOS
-This plugin uses Cocoapods since Version 2.8.0 to add the Google Maps SDK as a dependency.
-Before it was integrated by a [repository clone](https://github.com/mapsplugin/cordova-plugin-googlemaps-sdk) and was at least set to version 3.9.0.
-This plugin requires to set iOS 15.5 as the minimum deployment target.
-This is no problem, because all phones which support iOS 13/14 support iOS 15 also.
-The latest phones which support maximum iOS 15 are the iPhone 6s & 6s Plus, first-generation iPhone SE, iPhone 7 & 7 Plus, and iPod Touch and these devices are already very old (from 2015/2016).
+This plugin uses Cocoapods since Version 2.8.0 to add the Google Maps SDK as a dependency and requires iOS 15.5 to be set as `deployment-target` in your `config.xml`.
+This is no problem, because all phones which support iOS 13/14 support also iOS 15.
+The latest phones which support iOS 15 as last OS, are the iPhone 6s & 6s Plus, first-generation iPhone SE, iPhone 7 & 7 Plus, and iPod Touch.
+These devices are from 2015 and 2016.

 The plugin uses Google Maps SDK version 9.3.0, which is the latest version as of March 2025.

 Since Google Maps SDK version 7.3.0 it's possible to run the plugin on a simulator on a Mac with a M CPU (Apple Silicon), but there are some problems with the Metal Renderer (see https://issuetracker.google.com/issues/338162114).
 As a workaround OpenGL will be used, but which is slower.
+On a simulator with iOS 15, it can also crash with OpenGL, so it's recommended to test only from iOS 16 onwards in a simulator.
 See [Problems with Google Maps SDK](#problems-with-google-maps-sdk) for more details.
-On a simulator with iOS 15, it can also crash with OpenGL, so it's recommended to test only from iOS 16 onwards in a simulator.

 If you upgrade from plugin version 2.7.1 to Version 2.8.0 you have to remove the old GoolgeMaps dependency: